The 2019 Festival ran over the first three weekends of March.

 510706.
 It was established in 1936.
 It is non-profit,

-For the last three years the Festival has received no funding from the Council.
-These Festivals all ended with a significant deficit.
+For the last four years the Festival has received no funding from the Council.
+The 2016, 2017 and 2018 Festivals all ended with a significant deficit.
+We have not yet reconciled the 2019 costs.
 It costs the charity over £20,000 to put on the Festival.
-Continued losses will put the event at risk.
+Details on the previous five years are shown here.
 Please consider making a donation of any amount, however small, so that we can continue providing the opportunity for aspiring musicians and drama students.

-The full list of 2018 class winners is available through the "Winners" link above.
+The full list of the 2019 class winners is available through the "Winners" link above.

 We will be at

 on the 6th-8th, 13th-15th and 20th-22nd March 2020 (www.harrogatehigh.co.uk).